fchuffar/mylabstocks/doc/index.rst

 Install wwwblast
 ----------------

-MyLabStocks uses Blast queries for several of its features, wwwblast is a web interface to access to this feature in a common way.
+MyLabStocks uses Blast queries for several of its features, wwwblast is a web interface which provides access to this feature in a user-friendly way.

 MyLabStocks is distributed with wwwblast working on a x64 architecture.
-For other architectures refer to the NCBI repositories http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/release/LATEST
+For other architectures, please refer to the NCBI repositories http://mirrors.vbi.vt.edu/mirrors/ftp.ncbi.nih.gov/blast/executables/release/LATEST

-On the targeted server type the following command under a terminal.
+On the targeted server type the following commands in a terminal.

 .. code:: bash